Frequently Asked Questions

 A: NEADS does not train dogs that are already owned by individuals.
 Contact Assistance Dogs International for information about other organizations who may be able to help.

-Our World-Class Service Dogs complete their 18-24 month training off campus through our Prisoner PUP Program and with our volunteer Weekend Puppy Raisers; therefore we are not able to guarantee attendance of dogs for presentations, training, or tours.
+Our World-Class Service Dogs complete their 18-24 month training off campus through our Prisoner PUP Program and with our volunteer Weekend Puppy Raisers; therefore we are not able to guarantee attendance of dogs for presentations.